Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-react-native/index.md

 #### Identify.remove

 This method removes a value or values to a user property, if it exists in the user property.
-Remove means remove the existing value(s) from the given list.
-If the item does not exist in the user property, it will be no operation.
+Remove means remove the existing values from the given list.
+If the item doesn't exist in the user property, it will be no operation.

 ```ts
 import { Identify, identify } from '@amplitude/analytics-react-native';